ilikepi/ilikepi.github.io/_posts/2014-02-21-chruby-bundler-and-the-search-for-binstubs.md

 gems.
 [RVM][] and its gemset support have served us pretty well, but its complexity and rapidly rolling release cycle make it difficult to deal with problems when they arise.
-Cooincidentally, I came across a pair of blog posts by Stefan Wrobal who been having similar thoughts to our own.
+Cooincidentally, I came across a pair of blog posts by Stefan Wrobal who has been having similar thoughts to our own.
 In his [first post][swrobel-part-1], he discusses his migration from RVM to [ruby-install][]+[chruby][].
 In [part two][swrobel-part-2], he describes his bundler workflow.
 These are excellent write-ups, and I was quite interested in adopting his methods save for one minor quibble: relative PATH entries.